BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 'id': [ 1869 ]
 ```

-Everything that we have to define to play a sound, such as, ``amp``, ``instrument``, ``server`` is predefined.
+Everything we have to define to play a sound, such as, ``amp``, ``instrument``, ``server`` is predefined.
 The method ``play`` uses predefined values if they are missing in the event we want to play.
-The predefined values are stored in class variables, that is, variables that are shared by all events.
+The predefined values are stored in class variables, i.e., variables that are shared by all events.
 They are split into partial events:

 ```isc